 ●One Canadian multisite study found that 23 percent of 328 older adults experienced an ADE after discharge home from the hospital; half of these ADEs were considered preventable .

 ●Changes in medication (different dose, discontinued therapies, additional therapies) were identified in 45 of 50 patients discharged from a geriatric ward in the UK within 6 to 14 days of discharge .
 Of particular concern is discharge of older patients with new prescriptions for benzodiazepines that were initiated in the hospital, leading to unplanned chronic benzodiazepine use .

 ●Attending clinicians from an academic medical center reported that they believed 89 percent of their discharged patients (n = 99) understood potential side effects of their medications; 58 percent of those discharged patients reported that they understood this information .

 ●ADEs attributed to medication changes occurred in 20 percent of patients on transfer from hospital to a nursing home, occurring most commonly for patients being readmitted to the nursing home (12 of 14 events) .

 ●Frail older people are often found to be on unnecessary drug regimens at the time of hospital discharge.
 Among 384 older veterans, 44 percent were found to have at least one unnecessary drug therapy at the time of discharge .
 Factors contributing to this include multiple prescribers, "routine" medications for hospitalization such as antacids or stool softeners, and being on nine or more drug therapies.

 Effort must be made to improve communication in "hand-offs" of patient care during transitions in care setting.
 This is particularly true when the physician responsible for the patient in the hospital is not the same as the physician providing the patient's longitudinal care.
 Accurate medication lists, direct communications between providers, and a thorough review of all medications at the time of care transition for appropriateness and intended duration of treatment, are steps that should be taken to avoid ADEs.
 Whenever possible, the number of prescribing physicians for an individual patient should be limited, as the number of prescribing physicians is an independent risk factor for ADEs .
 Safe and effective hospital discharge principles are discussed separately.
-(See "Hospital discharge".)
+(See "Hospital discharge and readmission".)